N7IFC/RPi_Antenna_Driver/RPiAntDrv Users Guide.md

 ### 1.0 INSTALLATION:

-**1.1.** If you are updating to a new revision of RPiAntDrv.py, make a back-up copy of the RPiAntDrv.ini file for reference as it may be incompatible with the new revision.
-Delete or rename the old RPiAntDrv.ini file in the /home/pi/bin/ directory.
+**1.1.** If you are updating to a new version of RPiAntDrv.py, make a back-up copy of the RPiAntDrv.ini file for reference as it may be incompatible with the new version.
+Delete or rename the old RPiAntDrv.ini file in the `/home/pi/bin/` directory.

-**1.2.** Copy the Python script "RPiAntDrv.py" to the Raspberry Pi /home/pi/bin/ directory.
+**1.2.** Copy the Python script "RPiAntDrv.py" to the Raspberry Pi `/home/pi/bin/` directory.

 **1.3.** Change permissions for RPiAntDrv.py to make it executable using command line or file manager.